 There are many OCR tools online that will let you extract text from images on any device.
-All you need is a browser and an internet connection to start using this tool (on both PC and mobile).
+All you require is a browser and an internet connection to start using this tool (on both PC and mobile).
 I have tried many online OCR tools, and New OCR gave the best results for all the images I used.
-The service is completely free and very easy to use.
+The service is completely free and easy to use.

 Just click the Choose File and upload your image.